turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 // The GPU will execute the commands between PresentBegin() and PresentEnd() last.
 ```

+Furthermore, the `BeginCommandList()` is thread safe, so the user can call it from worker threads if ordering between command lists is not a requirement (such as when they are producing workloads that are independent of each other).

 ##### Presenting to the screen
 The `PresentBegin()` and `PresentEnd()` functions are used to prepare for rendering to the back buffer.
 When the `PresentBegin()` is called, the back buffer will be set as the current active render target or render pass.
 This means, that rendering commands will draw directly to the screen.
 This is generally used to draw textures that were previously rendered to, or 2D GUI elements.
 For example, the `RenderPath3D::Compose()` function is used in the [High Level Interface](#high-level-interface) to draw the results of the `RenderPath3D::Render()` off screen rendered results, and the [GUI](#gui) elements.
 The rendering commands executed between `PresentBegin()` and `PresentEnd()` are still executed by the GPU in the command list beginning order described in the topic: [Work submission](#work-submission).